Skip to main content

 Preview tab

-Switch to the Preview tab to see a Discord-style rendering of your trigger response before saving.
+Shows a Discord-style rendering of your trigger response before saving.

 Available Variables